Free Walking Tour Reykjavik

 Ideal introduction to Reykjavik and Iceland

 Our guide was Eric, whose English was excellent.
 He was enthusiastic and very responsive to his audience’s reactions.
 He was well-infromed and managed to cover the history, sociology and economy of both Reykjavik and Iceland in an unusual chronology, but one which was logically underpinned by his choice of stopping points.
 His manner was relaxed and I am convinced he was enjoying himself.
 He answered all questions with an enviable confidence and sense of humour.
-I don’t think we have ever met a more knowledgeable and approachable guide in many years of traveling.
+I don’t think we have ever met a more knowledgable and approachable guide in many years of traveling.

 August 16, 2015